luluxu9466/sql-challenge/Part-3/01-Cartesian_Joins/Answers.md

   FROM second_table;
   ```

-* What will be the number of rows in the output of the following query?
+* What will be the number of rows in the output of the following query? __250 rows.__

   ```sql
   SELECT *
   FROM first_table, second_table;
   ```

 ### Part 2